jaythebusinessgoose/CustomLevels/README.md

 It should work to create a custom tile code to spawn in the entity and manually spawn it in the script.

-The following entities must be forced to spawn during level generation:
+The following entities may need to be forced to spawn during level generation:
 - ENT_TYPE.EMBED_GOLD
 - ENT_TYPE.EMBED_GOLD_BIG
 - ENT_TYPE.ITEM_RUBY